ReverseVelocity/brainfrick/README.md

 # brainfrick
-Some stupid python Brainfuck interpreter
+Some stupid python Brainfuck interpreter that I made when I was bored.
+Do whatever you want with it.